i-timur/annotate-microdata/README.md

-# Annotate microdata
+# Annotate with microdata

-## This tool lets you annotate html
+## This tool let you annotate your data with microdata